bcye/whathaveiread/README.md

 Thanks, for wanting to contribute.
 At the moment please open an issue if you have a feature idea or foung a bug.

+[Please join our Slack,](https://join.slack.com/t/iosmaintainers/shared_invite/enQtNDY1ODk2NTYxNjM2LTU5MzM2ODY2MWE4MjVmNjE4ZWU3ZjMxNzc0YTYxN2QwM2ZkMjY4N2U0ZTUxNGRkNmQ2NGRkNjEzZmRiNjkyNjY) which is open to anyone searching for projects to contribute too, searching for contributors, or just wanting to chat with other (upcoming) iOS developers.

 ## License

 The project is licensed under the GNU GPL v3 license, as declared in the [LICENSE file.](LICENSE)